Railway flora

 In his booklet Chrut und Uchrut (in English called Weeds – a useful booklet on medicinal herbs), from 1911, Swiss priest and herbalist Johann Künzle (1857-1945) states the following: “The application of Herb Robin is also very effective against abscesses and inflammations of cattle.
 Glory be to God.”

-The normal form of Herb Robert with green leaves (top), and the form with reddish leaves, both observed at Copenhagen Railway Station, Denmark.
+Herb Robert with green leaves (top), and with both green and red leaves, observed at Copenhagen Railway Station, Denmark.
 (Photos copyright © by Kaj Halberg)

-The red variety of Herb Robert, growing abundantly between railroad tracks at Aarhus Railway Station, Denmark.
+The red-leaved form of Herb Robert, growing abundantly between railroad tracks at Aarhus Railway Station, Denmark.
 (Photo copyright © by Kaj Halberg)

 Malvaceae Mallow family